solidusio/solidus/friendly_promotions/README.md

 ### Promotion Rules

 Promotion rules can be applicable to either `Spree::Order`, `Spree::LineItem`, or `Spree::Shipment` objects.
 If they are applicable, they will be asked for eligibility.
 Rules applicable to orders are processed first.
-If a promotion has a rule that makes it inapplicable for an order, line items and shipments will not be adjusted.
+If a promotion has a rule that makes it ineligible for an order, line items and shipments will not be adjusted.
+If there are no rules that are applicable, the promotion will be considered eligible.

 ### Promotion Actions